Bronya-Rand/DDLCModTemplate2.0/README.md

 6. Once you finished writing your script, navigate the Ren'Py menu & select "Build Distributions."
 Uncheck all and check "Ren'Py 7 DDLC Compliant Mod" and build the mod.
 This will create a cross-platform .ZIP file with files for your mod.

 ### Getting Started For Android Porting/Modding
-Refer to *guide.pdf* for more information but make sure of these key points.
+Refer to *guide.pdf* in your ZIP folder for more information but make sure of these key points.
 1. Make sure that your package name in Ren'Py Launcher is the same as the package name you will use in `options.rpy`.
 Example: If your package name is named `com.yuri.storm`, your package name in Ren'Py Launcher under Android -> Configure must be `com.yuri.storm` as well.
 2. It is wise to only change `sdc` to your name and leave everything as is in `options.rpy` under `define package_name`.
 It will grab your mod name via `build.name` and `com` is common use in Android applications. i.e. `"com.sdc." + build.name.lower()` to `com.monika." + build.name.lower()`